Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project

-In all cases of project health estimation goals, our recommended GENERAL1 did not beat the reference model.
+In all cases of project health estimation goals, our recommended STABILIZER1 did not beat the reference model.
 Our recommended model reached the reference model performance in two out of seven goals.
-At the same time, when compared to everything else, of the methods that generalize (i.e., return fewer models than the total number of projects), GENERAL1 is statistically as good as or better than Bellwether0, global, GENERAL0 and GENERAL2.
-Hence, if the goal is to generalize, then the best generalization method seen here (for project health estimation) is GENERAL1.
+At the same time, when compared to models that can generate stable conclusions, STABILIZER1 is statistically as good as or better than Bellwether0, global, STABILIZER0 and STABILIZER2.
+Hence, if the goal is to generate stable conclusions, then the best method seen here (for project health estimation) is STABILIZER1.

-\subsection{RQ4:Is GENERAL parsimonious (only generates a few models)?}
+\subsection{RQ4:Is STABILIZER parsimonious (only generates a few models)?}

-To answer this question, we count the number of models generated at the best level of GENERAL's cluster tree.
+To answer this question, we count the number of models generated at the best level of STABILIZER's cluster tree.

-According to \fig{Statistical_dp}, for defect prediction, the best level is the root of the tree (see the {\em GENERAL0} results).
-Since the number of models returned here is one, we can say that, for defect prediction, GENERAL is very parsimonious.
+According to \fig{Statistical_dp}, for defect prediction, the best level is the root of the tree (see the {\em STABILIZER0} results).
+Since the number of models returned here is one, we can say that, for defect prediction, STABILIZER is very parsimonious.

-According to \fig{Statistical_ph}, for project health estimation, the best level is the one just down from the root (see the {\em GENERAL1} results). \fig{Statistical_ph} shows results from seven metrics, and there are some differences in the models generated for each goal.
+According to \fig{Statistical_ph}, for project health estimation, the best level is the one just down from the root (see the {\em STABILIZER1} results). \fig{Statistical_ph} shows results from seven metrics, and there are some differences in the models generated for each goal.
 The size of the level1 trees seen in \fig{Statistical_ph} has a mode of nine models:

 Note that nine projects are still far less than 1628 used in this study.
-Hence, we say that: \bi \item GENERAL for project health is far more parsimonious than using raw project data. \item That said, GENERAL for project health is {\em less} parsimonious than defect prediction (where only one model is found). \ei
+Hence, we say that STABILIZER for project health is far more parsimonious than using raw project data.
+That said, STABILIZER for project health is {\em less} parsimonious than defect prediction (where only one model is found).